rinaldilucas/mean-task-manager/README.md

     ```
 3. Create a database named `meantemplatedb`
 4. Create collections named users, tasks, categories (or import from `./db/collections`)
-5. Run angular, express and mongoDB as development mode
+5. If running for the first time, run the following command to answer angular cli questions
     ```js
+    ng serve
+    ```
+6. Run angular, express and mongoDB as development mode
+    ```js
     yarn dev
     ```
-6. Build the dist folders
+7. Build the dist folders
     ```js
     yarn build
     ```